CircuitFlyer/Climb_and_Dive/index.md

 - Onboard multicolour LED to indicate the status of the timer.

+- Functionality to add an optional remote mounted super bright Neopixel LED so the pilot can monitor the status indicator from the centre of the circle.

 - Wireless programming in the field via a *free* Bluetooth app using a laptop, tablet or smart phone.
 The start-up delay, flight time and governed RPM settings plus a lot more can be changed without any extra tools, cards or programming boxes.

 - Programmable soft start.
 The RPM increases over a programmable time period for smoother take-offs.